Wilson County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit Valid Until Hearing or Suspension Begins: Following your arrest, you should have received a temporary driving permit.
-This permit is valid until your ALR hearing date or until the suspension period officially begins if you don't request a hearing (or if the suspension is upheld at the hearing).
+Upon arrest, the officer should have provided you with a temporary driving permit.
+This permit is valid until the date of your ALR hearing, or until the suspension officially begins if you don't request a hearing or if the suspension is upheld.

 If You Refused Testing